Have you consumed the cannabis plant, bought cannabis merchandise, or used a hemp product legally or illegally?

 What products will you consume or use?
 Hot cannabis coffee will create intense conversations.
 Is there enough cannabis to go around?
 What products are safe to buy?

 Cannabis merchandise today is available 24/7 from global suppliers, and the future market environment will continue to grow and become extremely competitive.
 Beware, there will be extreme marketing and pricing battles that will be overwhelming and will contain false claims of supply and quality to gain consumers’ purchasing power.
+Many people choose to grow cannabis at home and utilize websites like GreenBudGuru to help them with the process.

 Will there be enough cannabis for future consumption?